arifulhaqueuc/find-cheap-airfares/README.md

 ### Support / Found a bug?
 Here are the options

-(1) Please file an issue with detailed description.
+  - Please file an issue with detailed description.

-(2) If you know a possible solution, please create a new branch, update the code and then submit pull request.
+  - If you know a possible solution, please create a new brnach, update the code and then submit pull request.

-(3) If you like to contact me directly, email me here ariful.haque.uc@gmail.com
+  - If you would  like to reach out to me directly with any question, email me at ariful.haque.uc@gmail.com

 ### General Disclaimer